Febakke/simple-variable-swapper-ds/README.md

 ## How to use

 1. **Open the plugin** and select a component or component-set you want to analyze
-2. **Click "Analyze selected component"** to find variables that can be swapped
+2. **Click "Analyze selected component"** to find variables that can be swapped and detect external instances under the selection
-3. **See the summary** showing how many variables can be swapped to local variables
+3. **See the summary** showing both swappable variables and external instances
-4. **Click "Swap all variables"** to connect to local variables
+4. **Click "Swap instances and variables"** – the plugin will first swap external instances to local components, then re-analyze and swap variables
-5. 🎉 Now the variables are connected to your local library!
+5. 🎉 Instances and variables are now connected to your local library!

 ## Features